Enable visibility into future and in-transit inventory

 Example

 A consumer electronics retailer with seasonal product launches and global supply chains is setting up for a new launch.
-Their systems track on-hand inventory but provide no visibility into thousands of units in transit from overseas suppliers or moving between distribution centers.
+Their systems track on-hand inventory but provide no visibility into thousands of units in transit from overseas suppliers or moving between distribution centres.

 This lack of forward visibility resulted in significant missed revenue during high-demand launch windows when inventory was actually on the way but unaccounted for.